ruudjelinssen/IRProject/LuceneIndexer/ReadMe.md

 included in this repository.
 I also recommend the PyCharm IDE as an awesome environment to work with this.

+Set the _lucene directory in the build folder as a sources route to remove those red lines everywhere.
+However auto-completion of code still doesn't work even with this.
+It will probably have to stay this way unless I get a smart idea about how to solve it.

 # What To Do If You Get Stuck
 I have tried this installation guide on another clean-ish Windows machine.